laravel/spark-docs/faq.md

 ### Can Spark be integrated into an existing application?

 Spark is not designed to be integrated into existing applications.
 Spark is designed for new applications.

+<a name="move-from-satis-to-path"></a>
+### How to move from a satis-based installation to composer path repository?

+First you need to follow the [installation instructions](https://spark.laravel.com/docs/4.0/installation) for the "Spark Installer" package, once you're done register a new token using the `register` command:

+    spark register token-value

+Next you need to copy the spark directory from `vendor/laravel/spark` to `/spark`, so it resides in the root directory of your project.

+Now you need to change Spark version in your composer.json:

+    "laravel/spark": "@dev",

+And also update composer.json to find the package using the path repository:

+    "repositories": [
+        {
+            "type": "path",
+            "url": "./spark"
+        }
+    ],